i0bj/random-tweeting-bot/README.md

-#This super basic bot simply retweets cyber incidents/news based hashtags.
+Basic bot that simply retweets tweets with malware and breach hashtags